 By Dr Rais Hussin

-Dr Rais Hussin is MDEC chairperson and the president/CEO of Emir Research, an independent think-tank focused on strategic policy recommendations.
+Dr Rais Hussin is President & CEO of EMIR Research, an independent think tank focused on strategic policy recommendations based on rigorous research.

 The views expressed are solely of the author and do not necessarily reflect those of Focus Malaysia.